 Setting a minimum price does not obligate you to accept any offers above the limit.
 Only the List Price carries any obligation to sell.
 And you can edit the minimum price at any time.

-As part of this change, all assets in the Secondary Market will have a default minimum offer set to 50% of the break-even price of each individual asset.
+As part of this change, all assets in The eXchange will have a default minimum offer set to 50% of the break-even price of each individual asset.
 We reach this figure by subtracting any royalties the asset has received since purchase from the original purchase price (net break-even) and then set the minimum offer to 50% of that figure.

-Stay tuned for additional updates to the Secondary Market coming soon.
+Stay tuned for additional updates to The eXchange coming soon.